fabieu/surehub-api/README.md

 # Special Thanks

-Thanks to [alextoft](https://github.com/alextoft) and [hdurdle](https://github.com/hdurdle) for their GitHub projects and shared resources about the SureFlap API.
+Thanks to [alextoft](https://github.com/alextoft) and [hdurdle](https://github.com/hdurdle) for their GitHub projects and shared resources about the SureHub API.
 You can look at the projects following the links below:

 - https://github.com/alextoft/sureflap